What Travel insurance Covers (and What It Doesn't)

 Undisclosed pre-existing conditions: If you fail to disclose a medical condition and need to claim for anything - even something unrelated - the insurer may void the entire policy.

-Travelling against FCDO advice: Most policies won't pay out if the UK Foreign, Commonwealth & Development Office has advised against all (or all but essential) travel to your destination before you departed.
+Travelling against FCDO advice: Most policies won't pay out if the UK Foreign, Commonwealth & Development Office had advised against all (or all but essential) travel to your destination before you left.

-Sports and activities not listed: Skiing, water sports, cycling, trekking, and adventure activities often require specific add-ons or activity-level upgrades.
+Sports and activities not listed: Skiing, water sports, cycling, trekking, and adventure activities often need specific add-ons.
 Check your policy before the trip, not after an accident.

-Alcohol-related incidents: Many policies exclude claims arising when you're under the influence of alcohol.
-This includes theft, accidents, and medical emergencies.
+Alcohol-related incidents: Many policies exclude claims arising when you're under the influence.
+This covers theft, accidents, and medical emergencies.

-Unattended belongings: Baggage claims are typically rejected if items were left unattended or not stored securely (in a locked vehicle, locked accommodation, or within sight).
+Unattended belongings: Baggage claims are typically turned down if items were left unattended or not stored securely (in a locked vehicle, locked accommodation, or within sight).

 Key Policy Limits to Compare